Greg Rothman: Personal life

 Rothman has spent several decades in the real estate business.
-He was a real estate agent and then president and CEO of RSR Realtors, a real estate company based in Lemoyne, Pennsylvania.
+He was a real estate agent and then president and CEO of RSR Realtors, a real estate company founded by his father that is based in Lemoyne, Pennsylvania.
 Rothman was also part owner of the Harrisburg Senators, a Minor League Baseball team, and played a key role in moving the team to the state’s capital.

 In 1991, Rothman pleaded guilty to a misdemeanor charge of conspiracy to commit forgery.
 The conviction was later expunged by governor Ed Rendell, who issued Rothman a pardon in January 2011.
 In 2015, Rothman said that he had learned from his mistake and took responsibility for it.